open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started-new.md

 ## Example Application

 The following example uses a basic [Oat++](https://oatpp.io/) application.
-If you are not using Oat++, that's OK - you can use OpenTelemetry C++ with any other web frameworks as well.
+If you are not using Oat++, that's OK - you can use OpenTelemetry C++ with any other web framework as well.

 ## Dependencies